 Figure 18.
-Controller Internal Temperature vs. TMPO Voltage Driving High Voltage Laser Diodes Some laser diodes have high forward voltage, such as 7V, while the laser driver ATLS100MA116D has a maximum output voltage of 4V.
-This section tells you how to drive such laser diodes using this laser driver.
-The schematic is shown in Figure 17, where Power Supply 1 is the power supply for the laser driver, Power Supply 2 is for increasing the laser driver's maximum output voltage.
+Controller Internal Temperature vs. TMPO Voltage

+Figure 19.
+Driving High Voltage Laser Diodes Driving High Voltage Laser Diodes Some laser diodes have high forward voltage, such as 7V, while the laser driver ATLS1A103D has a maximum output voltage of 4V.
+This section tells a way to drive such laser diodes by using this laser driver.
+The schematic is shown in Figure 19, where Power Supply 1 is the power supply for the laser driver, Power Supply 2 is for increasing the laser driver's maximum output voltage.
 Please notice that the power on sequence has to be in this way: turn on Power Supply 1, turn on Power Supply 2, then turn on the laser driver by driving SDN (Shutdown) pin to logic high.
-The sequence for turning off the laser circuit is: turn off the SDN pin by pulling it down to the logic low, turn off Power Supply 1, and then turn off power supply 2.
+The sequence for turning off the laser circuit is: turn off the SDN pin by pulling it down to the logic low, turn off Power Supply 1, then, turn off power supply 2.
 To make sure the circuit works ok: turn on the laser, measure LDA voltage, it should be between 1V to 3V, at room temperature, the ideal LDA voltage is around 2V.
-MECHANICAL DIMENSIONS AND MOUNTING The ATLS100MA116D comes in DIP (Dual Inline package) or D (short for DIP) package.
-See below Figure 19.
+MECHANICAL DIMENSIONS AND MOUNTING The ATLS1A103 comes in 2 packages: through hole mount and surface mount.
+The former is often called DIP (Dual Inline package) or D (short for DIP) package and has a part number: ATLS1A103D, and the latter is often called SMT (Surface Mount Technology) or SMD (Surface Mount Device) package and has a part number: ATLS1A103S.
+ATLS1A103DL comes with longer pins (4.0mm) than ATLS1A103D.
+See Figure 20, Figure 21, and Figure 22 for the dimensions.